SwapnS/KDD-F21-ipl/README.md

 What are the top features that affect the chances of winning the match?

-Prescriptive analysis to see which batsman is good against which bowler and vice versa?
+Prescriptive analysis to see which batsman is good against which bowler and vice versa

 We aim to develop some meaningful features such as prior probabilities of winning for each team, prior probability of team winning the cup etc.